 The City of Streator’s Engineering Department is made up of the City Engineer, Jeremy Palm, P.E. and the Engineering Technician, Jeff Long.
 The department provides full service engineering services for the City ranging from project planning, project design, construction supervision, and consultant oversight on larger projects.
 Annually the department is responsible for the design and oversight of the City’s general revenue and MFT roadway programs, small scale sewer improvements, required engineering studies, and City map updating.

-Roadway repaving and reconstruction work will begin this spring along the 200 Block of E Grove, the 100 Block of W Elm, the 100 Block of E Sumner, the 1100 Block of E Hickory Street, Godfrey Street, and Armory and Pratt Streets.
-Work will be complete in fall 2021.
+Roadway repaving and reconstruction work will begin this spring along Court Street, the 1300 Block of N. Sterling, the 500 Block of E. Ralph Plumb, the 800 Block of N. Jefferson, and the 700 Block of E. Stanton.
+Work will be complete in fall 2022.

 12th Street Roadway Reconstruction Project

-Project plans and a design report completed in 2020 have been submitted to IDOT for approval for a project to fully reconstruct 12th Street from Bloomington Street to Smith Douglass Road.
-Final approval for the federally funded project is expected in fall 2021 so that work can begin in 2022 to reconstruct the roadway including new storm sewer, curb and gutter, and sidewalks.
+Final IDOT approval for a project to fully reconstruct 12th Street from Bloomington Street to Smith Douglass Road is pending.
+Final approval for the federally funded project is expected in early 2022 so that work can begin in 2022 to reconstruct the roadway including new storm sewer, curb and gutter, and sidewalks.

 Sansom Street Area Project

-A grant application for a project to install new storm sewers along Sansom Street, Rogers Street, and Cable Street was submitted to the Illinois Department of Commerce and Economic Opportunity (DCEO) in fall 2020.
-If after grant award announcements in spring 2021 the project is funded the project will be placed out to bid for work to begin in fall 2021 and complete in summer 2022.
+A grant application for a project to install new storm sewers along Vermillion Street from 12th Street to Coal Run Creek was submitted to the Illinois Department of Commerce and Economic Opportunity (DCEO) in fall 2021.
+If after grant award announcements in spring 2022 the project is funded, the project will be placed out to bid for work to begin in fall 2022 and complete in summer 2023.
 The project when complete will separate the storm and sanitary sewer systems in the area and decrease the potential for combined sewer overflow events in the Coal Run Creek basin.

 14 New wayfinding signs will be installed along Route 18 and Route 23 to lead visitors to various destinations throughout the City including, parks, ballfields, Streator’s downtown, the Streator Center for Health, City Hall and others.
-The installation of the signs will be complete in summer 2021.
+The installation of the signs will be complete in Spring 2022.

 Helpful Links and Information